What is a Cepheid variable star?

 Cepheid variable stars as any astronomers here know are God’s gift to cosmology – almost a design argument by themselves since they’re so incredibly useful to human star-gazers.
 Why? – because they tell you exactly how far away they are.
 Cepheids pulsate in brightness, and the frequency of their pulsation (in the range of days to months) is nicely correlated to their size.
 So if you see a Cepheid anywhere in the sky, measure its pulsation rate and you have its size (actual luminosity).
 Combine this with its apparent brightness and bingo – you know its distance from us.
 Priceless information for mapping the size and layout (and expansion) of the visible universe.

 It struck me that Cepheid variable stars were a nice example of a natural system that oscillates from internal dynamics, not requiring any external forcing.
-So I trotted it out as support for my case about earth’s climate oscillations being internal nonlinear ones, not needing – although sometimes being entrained by – external periodic forcing.
 What external forcing could a star possibly experience?
 Unless it happened to be next door to a pulsar or another Cepheid – which would be rare.
 (But then – how would that object be pulsating …?)
 So the strong and regular oscillations in diameter and brightness of Cepheids must be a pure example of oscillation from internal nonlinear dynamics.

 Why is a Cepheid variable variable?